-- 1.11.1 The HSREC, managed and supported by the Faculty of Health Sciences HSREC office functions directly under the Vice-Dean Research, Marketing and Transfusion of the Faculty of Health Sciences. - 1.11.2 The HSREC Office consists of a Head of Administration and support staff members. - 1.11.3 The HSREC works in close collaboration with the following stakeholders: - 1.11.3.1 Research Committees of the Faculty of Health Sciences - 1.11.3.2 Faculty structures involved with health-related research - 1.11.3.3 The Faculty Management
+- 1.11.1 The HSREC, managed and supported by the Faculty of Health Sciences HSREC office functions directly under the Vice-Dean: Research, Transformation and Marketing of the Faculty of Health Sciences. - 1.11.2 The HSREC Office consists of adminstrative staff members who report to the Assistant Faculty Manager. - 1.11.3 The HSREC works in close collaboration with the following stakeholders: - 1.11.3.1 Research Committees of the Faculty of Health Sciences - 1.11.3.2 Faculty structures involved with health-related research

-- 1.11.3.4 The Faculty Board - 1.11.3.5 General/Human Research Ethics Committee (GHREC) - 1.11.3.6 Animal Research Ethics Committee (AREC) - 1.11.3.7 Environmental and Bio-Safety Research Ethics Committee (EBREC) - 1.11.3.8 Research Information Management System (RIMS) managers and administrators - 1.11.3.9 Senate Research Ethics Committee - 1.11.3.10 Vice-rector: Research, Innovation and Internationalisation - 1.11.3.11 The Directorate of Research Development - 1.11.3.12 Directorate for Institutional Research and Academic Planning - 1.11.3.13 The Free State Department of Health - 1.11.3.14 Director-Health System Research and Development (Free State Department of Health) - 1.11.3.15 The National Health Research Ethics Council (NHREC) - 1.11.4 The Faculty Management and Senate Research Ethics Committee (SREC) may from time to time perform internal audits on the HSREC in terms of their operational mandate, standard operating procedures, and where applicable, ratify the HSRECs decisions.
+- 1.11.3.3 The Faculty Management - 1.11.3.4 The Faculty Board - 1.11.3.5 General/Human Research Ethics Committee (GHREC) - 1.11.3.6 Animal Research Ethics Committee (AREC) - 1.11.3.7 Environmental and Bio-Safety Research Ethics Committee (EBREC) - 1.11.3.8 Research Information Management System (RIMS) managers and administrators - 1.11.3.9 Senate Research Ethics Committee - 1.11.3.10 Vice-rector: Research, Innovation and Internationalisation - 1.11.3.11 The Directorate of Research Development - 1.11.3.12 Directorate for Institutional Research and Academic Planning - 1.11.3.13 The Free State Department of Health - 1.11.3.14 Director-Health System Research and Development (Free State Department of Health) - 1.11.3.15 The National Health Research Ethics Council (NHREC) - 1.11.4 The Faculty Management and Senate Research Ethics Committee (SREC) may from time to time perform internal audits on the HSREC in terms of their operational mandate, standard operating procedures, and where applicable, ratify the HSRECs decisions.